Techtonique/survivalist/doc/install.rst

 From Source
 -----------

-If you want to build scikit-survival from source, you will need a C/C++ compiler to compile extensions.
+If you want to build survivalist from source, you will need a C/C++ compiler to compile extensions.

 **Linux**